-Turner, a slave and educated minister, believed that he was chosen by God to lead his people out of slavery.
-On August 21, 1831, he initiated his slave uprising by slaughtering Joseph Travis, his slave owner, and Travis’ family.
-With seven followers, Turner set off across the countryside, hoping to rally hundreds of slaves to join his insurrection.
+Turner, an enslaved man and educated minister, believed that he was chosen by God to lead his people out of slavery.
+On August 21, 1831, he initiated his uprising by slaughtering Joseph Travis, his owner, and Travis’ family.
+With seven followers, Turner set off across the countryside, hoping to rally hundreds of enslaved people to join his insurrection.
 Turner planned to capture the county armory at Jerusalem, Virginia, and then march 30 miles to Dismal Swamp, where his rebels would be able to elude their pursuers.

-Turner’s rebellion was the largest slave revolt in U.S. history and led to a new wave of oppressive legislation prohibiting the movement, assembly and education of slaves.
+Turner’s rebellion was the largest revolt of enslaved people in U.S. history and led to a new wave of oppressive legislation prohibiting the movement, assembly and education of enslaved peoples.